C-Otto/rebalance-lnd/README.md

                         least this amount as inbound liquidity.
   -e EXCLUDE, --exclude EXCLUDE
                         Exclude the given channel.
 Can be used multiple times.
+  --exclude-private     Exclude private channels.
+This will not affect channel
+                        ID used at --to and/or --from but will take effect if you used -1 to get a random channel.
   --reckless            Allow rebalance transactions that are not economically
                         viable.
 You might also want to set --min-local 0 and --min-remote 0.
 If set, you also need to set --amount